timmyjose-compilers/tam-java/docs/tam_specification.md

 In general:

 ```
-  d[SB] for any routines to access global data
+  d[SB] for any routine to access global data

   d[LB] for any routine to access its own local data